PandoraDay/8K60FPSMediaForYouTube/README.md

       ffprobe -hide_banner -i "input"

   > Metadata is kept at minimum.
-"Encoder" tag is non-existent neither in Container, Video, nor Audio Stream Metadata.
+"Encoder" tag should be inexistent in all Container, Video, and Audio Stream Metadata.
 For Video and Audio, only the absolutely essential "handler_name" and "vendor_id" are present, and even so, "vendor_id" is empty (Reported as [0][0][0][0] in ffmpeg).
 This is because seems like these tags are intrinsec of MOV/MP4 file's structure.

       Video